Save big (up to $1,875) on small business tools with our free membership, business.com+

 6. Know when to stay on the sidelines.

 Maintaining an active presence on social media doesn’t mean you need to comment on every single trend or current event.
 Avoid posting about controversial topics, especially ones that have nothing to do with your brand.
-Even messages that seem innocuous can cause serious damage if people perceive your efforts as inauthentic or intrusive.
+Even messages that seem innocuous can cause severe damage if people perceive your efforts as inauthentic or intrusive.

 “When in doubt, sit it out,” recommended Miner.
 “If your brand is about to say or do something that feels like it’s going to blow up in its face, listen to that intuition.
 The risk-reward balance is out of whack, and you’ll be better served by being thoughtful than rushing into something.”

 This also applies to active social media campaigns.
-The world moves fast and what might seem appropriate or relevant one day can quickly be seen as problematic the next.
+The world moves fast, and what might seem appropriate or relevant one day can quickly be seen as problematic the next.
 When that happens, take action to avoid becoming a negative part of the conversation.

 “(That) might include pausing posts if a related topic becomes controversial or revisiting scheduled content if it no longer aligns with current events,” said Gonsalves.